Skip to Content

 Here is one more closeup picture of the stitches.
 Notice that you are not able to tell where I changed colors?

-Video Tutorial on How to Crochet the Linen Stitch
+Crochet Tutorial Videos on How to Crochet the Linen Stitch

 If you liked the video, please give me a thumbs up and add me to your viewing list.
 Thank you so much.

-You may also be interested in these patterns.
+You may also be interested in these free crochet patterns using one of my favorite crochet stitches.